 One benefit to using an RFP is that it forces you to sit down and write out exactly what you are looking for in your ideal call center.
-A good RFP will help you avoid the regrettable situation in which, down the road, you discover that the call center you have selected is riddled with fixed costs, staffing inefficiencies, and inabillity to scale to the demands of today’s customers.
+A good RFP will help you avoid the regrettable situation in which, down the road, you discover that the call center you have selected is riddled with fixed costs, staffing inefficiencies, and inability to scale to the demands of today’s customers.

 Another benefit is that call center RFPs save you time.
 Instead of going over your requirements with each potential outsourcer, you only need to write them down once.
 Potential call center suppliers can then review your RFP requirements at their convenience and remove themselves from the running if they aren’t suitable.

 Important: the standardization of an RFP makes it easier to compare your different options and select the supplier that objectively makes the most sense for your customer service needs.

 A great (not good) RFP will go a long way in helping you with call center outsourcing and winning over the NOW Customer.

 7 NEW Questions to Ask Every Customer Service Supplier

 The following call center RFP questions are focused on everything that the NOW Customer seeks from your brand (and the results you’d like to see): more flexibility, best-in-class response times, and revenue generation.

 Do you have lock periods?
 If so, please explain why.